Skip to content

 args.text = "{{a-b}}"

-Furthermore, if the value {{key: [regex]}} is included in a foreach field, it is expanded to all keybindings that match the given regular expression.
-For example, the following definition is used in Larkin to allow the numeric keys to be used as count prefix for motions.
+Furthermore, if an element of this array is a nested array, it is spliced into the array of values.
+This is commonly used to leverage the keys function available from expressions.
+For example, the following definition is used in Larkin to allow the numeric keys to be used as a count prefix for motions.

 toml